pabloHoc/mafia-strategy-game/mechanics/DISTRICTS.md

 ## Points of Interest (PoIs)

-Points of Interest are strategic locations or institutions inside a district that modify how the district behaves and is contested.
+Points of Interest are **strategic locations or institutions inside a district that modify how the district behaves and is contested**.

 They represent concentrated sources of leverage, conflict, or opportunity.

 ### Key Properties

-- PoIs are pre-existing or emergent, not player-built structures.
+- PoIs are **pre-existing or emergent**, not player-built structures.
-- They are rare and meaningful, not decorative.
+- They are **rare and meaningful**, not granular or decorative.
-- They act as rule modifiers and strategic targets.
+- They act as **rule modifiers and strategic targets**.

+---

 ### What PoIs do

-PoIs can:
+A PoI can:

-1. Modify district rules
+#### 1. Modify district rules
+Example:
+- A Black Market increases income from illegal activity but raises heat generation.

-2. Unlock mechanics
+#### 2. Enable or unlock mechanics
+Example:
+- A Cathedral enables influence-based religious operations.

-3. Create strategic targets
+#### 3. Create strategic targets
+PoIs can be:
+- infiltrated
+- corrupted
+- controlled
+- destroyed or transformed

-4. Generate mission opportunities
+#### 4. Generate unique mission opportunities
+PoIs are often the source of high-value missions.

+---

 ### Types of PoIs

+PoIs can appear as:

-- Fixed PoIs
+#### Fixed PoIs
+- Existing locations (docks, markets, temples, casinos)

-- Emergent PoIs
+#### Emergent PoIs
+- Created through events, missions, or conditions

-- Transformed PoIs
+#### Transformed PoIs
+- Existing PoIs that change state over time (e.g. casino → money laundering hub)

+---

+### Key Rule

+PoIs are **not buildings constructed by the player**.

+They are **objects of control and transformation**.

+---

+### Design Intent

+PoIs create **localized power centers that shape district identity and conflict**.

 ---